SonixQMK/SonixDocs/FAQ.md

 - **Is VIA supported?**

-Short answer: yes.
+Short answer: It depends but is compatible.

 Long answer: Some keyboards doesn't have the necessary JSON file and/or VIA keymap, if they are not present you can help us activate VIA for it.

 - **Why is OpenRGB not working with my keyboard?**